 There are no changes to the BS in Electrical Engineering degree program planned or considered based on the assessment and evaluation process.
-However, the program is now under a new merger of the Department of Computer Science and Computer Engineering (CSCE) and the Department of Electrical Engineering (ELEG) into the new Department of Electrical Engineering and Computer Science (EECS) that officially began August 14, 2023.
+In November 2023, the faculty voted to change from four categories of electrical engineering technical electives to two categories of technical electives to make it easier to advise students.
+The first category is 12 hours of Electrical Engineering Technical Electives defined as any ELEG 40000-level or higher course not required for the degree except for ELEG 4880V Special Problems.
+The second category is 9 hours of Technical Electives that can be 20000-level or above courses in engineering, science, or math, BIOL 15403, CHEM 11203, but excludes ELEG 39003, ELEG 39903, and any history courses in the math and sciences.
+Note that ELEG 4880V can still count towards Technical Electives.
+In addition, the program is now under a new merger of the Department of Computer Science and Computer Engineering (CSCE) and the Department of Electrical Engineering (ELEG) into the new Department of Electrical Engineering and Computer Science (EECS) that officially began August 14, 2023.
 This is an organizational change and for now degree programs will not be changed, although we anticipate there may be changes in the future.
-For example, the faculty is considering renaming all courses to EECS to make it easier to schedule classes and look for opportunities to find classes that could be shared, especially between the computer engineering and electrical engineering programs.
+For example, some technical electives could be shared between computer engineering and electrical engineering.
 Therefore, we do anticipate some changes to the BS in Electrical Engineering in the future.